 Grandparents are amazing!
 They are the cornerstone of the family and often the glue that hold families together.
 Throughout the years the role of child, parent, and grandparent revolve around each other.
 My parents are the amazing grandparents to my child as my grandparents were to me.

-I was the first grandchild of the family on my maternal side of the family.
+I was the first grandchild on my maternal side of the family.
 Just about every weekend was spent at grandma’s and granddaddy’s house.
 They spoiled and nurtured me.
 Somehow spending the night at your grandparents house was always better than staying at home.
 Perhaps its the extra scoop of ice cream you get at night or the pretty shoes you get while you’re out with grandma.